 Just one word of caution — this doesn’t mean it should be all about you.
 Instead, emphasize the benefits for your new contacts.

-This welcome email example by TravelSupermarket gets the balance right, presenting the perks customers get from using their services while setting expectations for future emails.
+This effective welcome email example by TravelSupermarket gets the balance right, presenting the perks customers get from using their services while setting expectations for future emails.

 Created with Brevo